ApolloSRMApolloSRM

 The fix is structural, not heroic

-Heroics don't scale; architecture does.
+Heroics do not scale.
+Architecture does.
 When admissions, classroom, registrar, and outcomes share one record, the numbers reconcile by construction.
-There's nothing to stitch together at year-end.
+There is nothing to stitch together at year-end.

 How ApolloSRM ends the drill